DionKill/ps4-linux-tutorial/docs/overview.md

 # Overview
 In this *very professional* tutorial, we'll go over how to install Linux on your PS4.

-The guide has been created because the PS4Linux website hasn't been updated in ages and their documentation is pretty bad (still, their work is appreciated, this guide is heavily inspired by it).
+This guide was originally made because the PS4Linux.com's guide was old, hard to understand, incomplete and with tons of ads.
+It was updated recently, but the guide section hasn't really changed.

+I still want to thank noob404 for their website, as this is a better-put-together version of their work.
+This guide wouldn't exist without it.
+## Focus
 This tutorial focuses ONLY on modern versions of Linux.

+If you need, for some odd reason, old builds of Linux, you can check out the [legacy section](legacy).
 ## Video guide (optional)

 > [!TIP]